 Who May Audition?: Anyone is welcome to audition for the Theatre Arts Department productions.
 No experience is necessary.
 We love to see new faces.
 All ages and types are welcome!

-Auditions for Spring 2013 Productions
+Auditions for Fall 2015 Productions

-5:30 PM: Registration begins each evening in the Lobby of Burbank Auditorium, and is on a first-come, first-serve basis.
+- 5:30 PM: Registration begins each evening in the Lobby of Burbank Auditorium, and is on a first-come, first-serve basis.
 Registration involves completing 2-4 forms so allow yourself enough time to do so.

-6:00 PM: Auditions Begin
+- 6:00 PM: Auditions Begin?